 You just single-handedly prevent the N.1 cause of relationship failure to ravage your life.

-There are too types of negative vicious circles:
+There are two types of vicious cycles:

-Things can start off seemingly innocently, but little by little negativity builds upon itself in a vicious circle until it squeezes out all the good in you and all is left is bitterness and anger.
+Things can start off seemingly innocently, but little by little negativity builds upon itself in a vicious circle until it squeezes out all the good in you and all that is left is bitterness and anger.

-You fix it by focusing on the positive, giving without keeping score and breaking the negative circle with “stubborn giving”.
+You fix it by focusing on the positive, giving without keeping score, and breaking the negative circle with “stubborn giving”.